yihang-gao/yihang-gao.github.io/experience.md

 # Referee Service
-I have served as a reviewer for the following journals and machine learning conferences: ICML, NeurIPS, ICLR, AISTATS, AAAI, COLING, IEEE Transactions on Signal Processing (IEEE TSP), IEEE Transactions on Computational Social Systems (IEEE TCCS), Engineering Applications of Artificial Intelligence (EAAI), and Numerical Linear Algebra with Applications (NLAA).
+I have served as a reviewer for the following journals and machine learning conferences: ICML, NeurIPS, ICLR, AISTATS, AAAI, COLING, IEEE Transactions on Signal Processing (IEEE TSP), IEEE Transactions on Computational Social Systems (IEEE TCCS), Engineering Applications of Artificial Intelligence (EAAI), and Numerical Linear Algebra with Applications (NLAA), Machine Learning Journal.

 # Presentations